eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 0x00000000000012b2 <+354>:	or     rax,rdx
 ```

-`rax` is initialized with the start address of the jump table.
+`rax` is initialized with the start address of the jumptable.
 The base address is
 subtracted and divided by 8 to get the index.
 We can ignore the `shl` instruction
 (and the subsequent `or`) for now.